g-leech/argmin-gravitas/_posts/2017-01-07-estimating-controversy-technical.markdown

 I'm not sure whether this research is best aimed at quantitative estimates of present controversies, a predictive model for identifying future ones, or as groundwork for some future scientific model.

 I’m not sure how to square the value of countercyclical moral leadership with the 'Impact-Neglectedness-Tractability' (INT) model.
-I’m not sure how much moral weight to give preference violation, or its proxy, expressed disapproval.<a href="" class="internote" data-toggle="internote" title="{{socNote}}">[+]</a>  I’m not sure how to disaggregate cause controversy, intervention controversy, and actor controversy.
+I’m not sure how much moral weight to give preference violation, or its proxy, expressed disapproval.<a href="#fn:2" id="fnref:2">2</a>  I’m not sure how to disaggregate cause controversy, intervention controversy, and actor controversy.

 I am not sure how much weight to put on historical case studies, relative to a classifier based on chatter.
 I’m not sure of the predictive power of my proxies, especially sentiment intensity.